Bibliography for Tracing French Noble Families

 I must explain my approach to libraries and archives.
 I treat them as military objectives.
 I first identify the targets of choice, that is, the libraries and archives most likely to hold the data I am interested in.
 I then learn everything thing I can about the targeted institution including organization, catalogues, cataloguing systems, manuscript indexes, online resources, and guides.
 I then prepare a specific mission list of what I want to find and in what collections I hope to find it in.
 If writing, I make up a very specific request pointing to exact citations.
 If visiting, I make up a detailed hit list of what I want, where it should be, and how I found out about it.
 I have yet to find a librarian or archivist who is not impressed by my level of preparation and who has not helped me willingly.
 In my opinion, an unprepared general request for information is a disservice to yourself and to the staff at these often overwhelmed institutions.

 This is the basic how-to-use-the-archives manual.
-You should read this over before you write or visit the Archives nationales.
+You should read this over before you write or visit the ANF.
 It is updated frequently.

 Bernard, Gildas.
 Guide des recherches sur l'histoire des familles.
 Paris: Archives nationales, 1981.

 In my opinion, this is the best published guide to French genealogy.
-He discusses in detail what is available in both the Archives nationales and the Bibliothèque nationale.
+He discusses in detail what is available in both the ANF and the BNF.
 See in particular pp. 193-217 and 226-227 coving nobles, orders of knighthood, and heraldry.

-Like the guide for the Archives nationales, this is essential reading before visiting or writing to the library.
+Like the guide for the ANF, this is essential reading before visiting or writing to the BNF.
 It too is updated frequently.

-I have listed in this section as many Bibliothèque nationale catalogues as I can find that I have used in the past.
+Int the following section, I have listed in this section as many BNF catalogues as I can find that I have used in the past.
 Others may exist.
 Working with them you will soon observe that there are several series of manuscript numbers referring to difference collections that were donated or collected at distinct times.
 The French Manuscript Collection (often abbreviated as fr. ms.) is a closed series.
 Nothing new has been added to it since 1862 when the French Manuscripts New Acquisition Collection (often abbreviated as n. acq. ms.) was opened and where the new contributions have been placed.
 With a manuscript number and a series name, for example, Anciens petits fonds français, you should be able to refer to the correct catalog and look up a short description of the manuscript of interest.
-These documents can only be found at the Bibliothèque nationale and to my knowledge they have not been microfilmed by the Family History Library.
+These documents can only be found at the BNF and to my knowledge they have not been microfilmed by the Family History Library.
+Also, remember to check Gallica to see if any of the items you are interest in have been made available online.

 Étienne Baluze (1630-1718) was the librarian for Colbert, the famous minister of finance for Louis XIV.
 This collection holds some armoriesa collection of drawings of armsand divers papers of the genealogist André Duchesne.